 One reason I am a huge fan of digital newsletters is above everything else, is that I really believe that your email list is your biggest asset.

 If you think that social media posts are going to have more impact than your email-based newsletter, look the data.
 Data doesn’t lie.
 See how many people are actually interacting with your social media posts.
 And then look at how many people are opening your newsletter.

 You own your email list.
 Whoever has opted into your list has given you permission to send them emails. and they are warm to receiving messages from you.

-Now, do they all emails get open?
-No. Still, your email is your biggest asset.
+Your email is your biggest asset.
 ‘Nuff said!

 If you haven’t yet sent a newsletter to your volunteers, or developed any content that’s focused on volunteers, then you have a few different options when it comes to targeting your newsletter.

 Agency Newsletter – Including a Volunteer Services Section or Column

 First of all, you could include just a volunteer section in your regular agency newsletter.
 The advantage is ui are likely to reach more people and you can reach non-volunteers with messaging about your volunteer opportunities.